unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Actions**

 **_Multiattack_**.
-The centaur makes two attacks: one with its pike and one with its hooves or two with its longbow.
+The centaur makes two attacks: one with its pike and one with its hooves or two with its railrifle.

 **_Pike_**. _Melee Weapon Attack:_ +6 to hit, reach 10 ft., one target. _Hit:_ 9 (1d10 + 4) piercing damage.